Vivvo/CitizenOne-Documentation/docs/source/Management/Organization Management.rst

    :alt: Viewing general information about an Organization
    :align: center

-Clicking [**Edit**] will enable the fields in the view for change.
+Clicking the [**Edit**] button will enable the fields in the view for change.
 Ensure your changes are saved before navigating away from the page.

 .. _organization_policy: